jethrodew/cashmanager/README.md

 Uses Maven build manager and compiles to single runnable jar (target/cashmanager-jar-with-dependencies.jar)

-build with: mvn clean install
+Build with: mvn clean install

 Run with: java --jar target/cashmanager-jar-with-dependencies.jar gbp [denominationCounts [runForUserInput]]

 when providing denominationCounts it should be formatted like the following: